 We also seek to encourage greater use of public transport by lobbying for improved bus/train connections at the station and for disabled access to both platforms.

-Additionally we also seek to raise awareness with both residents and visitors that the station is an important part of the town's Victorian heritage, and to this end a permanent photographic exhibition on the history of the railway in the Upper Calder Valley has been mounted in the station's two Waiting Rooms.
+Additionally we also seek to raise awareness with both residents and visitors that the station is an important part of the town's Victorian heritage, and to this end a permanent photographic exhibition on the history of the railway in the Upper Calder Valley has been mounted in the station's two heated waiting rooms.

 The Friends are always in need of more volunteers to help maintain the station gardens and keep the area neat and tidy.
 You don't have to be a rail buff to help - just turn up at one of our events!